Not Accepting Guests

 HOW I PARTICIPATE IN COUCHSURFING

 I'd like to host surfers but I really can't.
-I'm currently searching for a place.
+I'm interested in meeting up with other CSers.

 I've couchsurfed in England and met up with other couchsurfers at meetings and parties in LA, Istanbul, Warsaw, and Bath.
 I've only ever had positive experiences.